Pakistan Civil Aviation Authority: Training

-Civil Aviation Training Institute (CATI), Hyderabad works under the Civil Aviation Authority.
-CATI is accredited by the International Civil Aviation Organization (ICAO) and is member of ICAO TRAINAIR PLUS Programme.
-The institute was established in 1982 to fulfill training requirement of Pakistan Civil Aviation Authority and that of the fellow countries of the region.
+The Civil Aviation Training Institute (CATI), based in Hyderabad, operated under the Civil Aviation Authority.
+CATI is accredited by the International Civil Aviation Organization and is a member of the ICAO TRAINAIR PLUS Programme.
+The institute was established in 1982 to meet the training requirements of the PCAA and aviation authorities of the wider region.

-The Civil Aviation Training Institute provides training in the disciplines of:
+CATI provided training in the following disciplines: